 “Tragedies like the Konginkangas crash could be avoided if drivers received warnings about rapidly changing road and weather conditions that cause hazardous situations,” says Pekka Eloranta.
 “Many of the technologies are out there but need to be made available in affordable applications for more vehicles.”
-As head of research and development for Mobisoft Oy, Eloranta coordinated the consortium CoMoSeF, which set out to test solutions to make driving safer.
+As head of research and development for Mobisoft Oy, Eloranta coordinated the Celtic-Plus project CoMoSeF, which set out to test solutions to make driving safer.

 Finland’s Meteorological Institute (FMI) also got on board together with research institutes and companies from four other EU countries, Turkey and Korea.
 “At the Institute we issue a lot of meteorological data but we wanted to test two-way information exchange,” said Timo Sukuvaara, senior research scientist.
 “We proved that vehicles on the road could exchange data between other vehicles, give data to us and receive better data from us as a result.”

 The partners pooled their expertise to run pilot tests focused on cars, buses and lorries collecting and exchanging data through their sensors.
 Countries where snow and ice on roads happen less often benefitted particularly from testing by the partners in Finland where temperatures routinely plummet to minus 30 or even minus 50 degrees in the winter.